PrivateBin/PrivateBin/INSTALL.md

     - com_dotnet extension
 - GD extension
 - zlib extension
-- some disk space or (optionally) a MySQL, PostgreSQL or SQLite database
+- some disk space or (optionally) an SQL database
 - ability to create files and folders in the installation directory and the PATH defined in index.php
 - A web browser with JavaScript support